SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

      push-pop.
 In addition, the context can recover gracefully if a search is interrupted.

-The default mode is push-pop. in the first two modes, Yices employs more aggressive simplifications when processing assertions, which can lead to better performance.
+In the first two modes, Yices employs more aggressive simplifications when processing assertions, which can lead to better performance.
 In the interactive mode, the current state of the context is saved before each call to :c:func:`yices_check_context`.
 This introduces overhead, but the context can be restored to a clean state if the search is interrupted.

+The default mode is push-pop.

 Currently, the Floyd-Warshall solvers can only be used in mode one-shot.